-Here, concrete feels natural as wood, lines flow like the trees in a forest and the earth itself tiers and terraces up through foundations and ceilings and skylights to the overcast sky on this late February afternoon.
+It’s an elegant paradox.
+Here, concrete feels natural as wood, lines flow like the trees in a forest and the earth itself rises in tiers and terraces through foundations toward ceilings and skylights open to an overcast sky on a late February afternoon.
 For this is the house the earth built and these are the forces, captured as material, like a photograph freezes light, that flow through the house the earth built.

 The Mary L. Singleton Senior Center might be the only institutional building in Jacksonville built on a 30°-60° grid.
 Standing beneath hexagonal shapes in the central hallway, architect Ted Pappas says of his design from 40 years ago, “A regular grid, of course, is 90 degrees and you can work with a 45 degree grid, but the reason for a 30-60 is that it flows.
 There are no square corners.”

-End of the 1970s, three downtown towers built to house the elderly rise utilitarian in the eastern downtown sky.
-Just next door to the Singleton Senior Center, the Centennial Towers, designed by Herschel Shepard and George Fisher in 1974, brood dark over East First Street.
-The City of Jacksonville combines its goals of housing the vulnerable and aging and increasing the population of the urban core in the midst of decades of urban decay, suburban expansion and “white flight.”
+Near the end of the 1970s, three towers built to house the elderly rose utilitarian in the eastern downtown sky.
+Just next door to the Singleton Senior Center, Centennial Towers, designed by Herschel Shepard and George Fisher in 1974, brood dark over East First Street.
+Pappas had designed the Hogan’s Creek Tower in 1976 and, in 1980, restored the abandoned Duval High School, built in 1907, repurposing it as Stevens Duval Apartments, independent living for senior citizens.
+The City of Jacksonville combined its goals of housing the vulnerable and aging and increasing the population of the urban core in the midst of decades of urban decay, suburban expansion and “white flight.”
 That gothic exigency seethes in these designs.
-Yet all this new housing offers its occupants very little socially and recreationally, so the City calls for a new recreational center to serve “senior housing” in the center of the city.
+Yet all this new housing offered its occupants very little socially and recreationally, so the City called for a new recreational center to serve “senior housing” in the center of the city.

-Outside, juxtapositions with nearby buildings blare apparent.
-Immediately to the south, other side of Phelps Street, stands the Scottish Rite Masonic Temple, designed by Hyman Witcover and Roy Benjamin in 1924, and to the east across Market Street stands the Centennial Towers Building designed by Shepard and Fisher in ’74.
+Outside, juxtapositions with nearby concrete buildings blare apparent.
+Immediately to the south, other side of Phelps Street, stands the Scottish Rite Masonic Temple, designed by Hyman Witcover and Roy Benjamin in 1924, and to the east across Market Street stands Shepard’s and Fisher’s Centennial Towers Building.

 Unlike the senior center, which rises from and defers to its location, the Masonic Temple dominates its site.
 It’s symmetrical and rigid, with a massive stone façade reached by steep monumental steps.
 With its orientalist Ancient Egyptian motifs, the temple announces it’s just that: a temple, a monolith.
 Ted Pappas loves the building’s stark clean lines, though he makes the distinction, “This is stone that was laid as opposed to poured.”

 Here in the Singleton Center, motion is an architectural material.
 Concrete is organic in this Northeast Florida landscape of swamps and creeks.
-Here, concrete doesn’t weigh heavily.
+In this building, concrete doesn’t weigh heavily.
 It flows.
 The emphasis is on its pouring.
 The two most commonly used materials on earth are concrete and water.
 I never knew they were sisters.